cs106l/textbook/src/05-containers/02-associative-containers.md

     std::unordered_map<MyType, std::string> my_map;
     ```

-2. **Define a custom functor.** This is an alternative to the above syntax if you do not want to change the default hash function for all users of a type.
+2. **Define a custom functor.** This is an alternative to the above syntax if you do not want to change the default hash function for all consumers of a type.
 For example:

     ```cpp
     struct MyHash {